wandb/docs/docs/guides/artifacts/explore-and-traverse-an-artifact-graph.md

     <title>Explore direct acyclic W&B Artifact graphs.</title>
 </head>

 W&B automatically tracks the artifacts a given run logged as well as the artifacts a given run uses.
 These artifacts can include datasets, models, evaluation results, or more.
-You can explore an artifact's lineage to track and manage of the various artifacts produced throughout the machine learning lifecycle.
+You can explore an artifact's lineage to track and manage the various artifacts produced throughout the machine learning lifecycle.

 ## Lineage